Unknown807/Visualised-Boredom/README.md

 # Visualised-Boredom

+View it on pages: https://unknown807.github.io/Visualised-Boredom/ (In my experience it looks good on Firefox)

 ## Description

 A program that allows you to interactively use the BoredAPI (https://www.boredapi.com/) and get back responses in a graphical way.

 Edit: I should've used svg for the graphics, but the ms paint was just too tempting

 ## How To Use